Steady Ed in Your Backyard

 Appears to have undergone several changes over the years, including the loss of two holes, hence its current 16-hole layout.
 Lollipops on all baskets have been appropriately renumbered.
 Has aged quite well for such an old course (probably through the TLC of many locals - thanks for your efforts)!

-Just a chill course in a peaceful, serene city park course that butts up to people's backyards.
+Just a chill course in a peaceful, serene neighborhood park that butts up to people's backyards.
 Seldom have I seen so many able to enjoy the same piece of land at the same time.
-During our round, a doe and 2 fawns crossed one of the fairways while feeding, as well as several walkers, joggers, dog walkers, and several rabbits
+During our round, a doe and 2 fawns crossed one of the fairways while feeding, as well as several walkers, joggers, dog walkers, and rabbits

 all enjoying this little chunk of leisure habitat for all. :)